chrisgrieser/finder-vim-mode/README.md

 - __Toggle `-bkp` suffix__: Add suffix `-bkp` to the file.
 If it already has such a suffix, remove it.
 Useful for debugging as well.
 - __`Tab`__ goes to the next file in alphabetical order, *even when the view is not sorted alphabetically.* (This is actually a built-in feature of Finder, but probably worth pointing out since barely anyone knows about it.)
 - __Open in GitHub__: If the file is in a git repo, `Ctrl+g` opens the file at GitHub and also copies the URL to the clipboard.
+- __Pressing `return` in a prompt window__, for example when replacing a file, mistakenly puts you in Insert Mode.
+(Unfortunately, Karabiner is not able to detect whether the front window is a regular Finder window or a prompt).
+The workaround is to either press `esc` to go back to Normal Mode, or to use `tab` and `space` to select the correct action in the prompt window.
 - __Batch Rename__ *(experimental)*: Rename with JavaScript-flavored Regex.

 ## Installation